dwayne-misc/ExpertLinkHub/replit.md

 ## Recent Changes

+- **2025-10-31**: Added IsPublished column (Column J) - experts only display when set to "Yes"
+- **2025-10-31**: Uniform card heights with reserved specialty area (3rem) for consistent layout
+- **2025-10-31**: Refined diagonal ribbon design with overflow effect and smaller 9px font
 - **2025-10-31**: Replaced "Description" field with "Specialty" field for expert profiles
 - **2025-10-31**: Added Expert Categories reference tab documentation (Categories!A:B)
 - **2025-10-31**: Added support for line breaks in specialty text using `whitespace-pre-wrap` CSS